aarondhesi/maths/README.md

 # Mathematics
-JavaScript functions and classes for maths
+JavaScript and C# functions and classes for maths